Howard and Harold McBride: Role

 Howard and Harold are helicopter parents to Clyde and tend to be overprotective of him.
 Howard feels the need to protect Clyde at all times and never lets him out of sight, unless he is with Lincoln or at school.
 Howard is also sensitive and overemotional, often needing Harold to get him to chill out when he gets worked up.
 Harold's demeanor is the opposite; he is straightforward and even-tempered.
 Both of the McBrides have a fondness for cats and have adopted two, Cleopawtra and Nepurrtiti (named after Cleopatra and Nefertiti, two Egyptian queens).
-Their surname is ironic because a bride is a newlywed woman, but they are two married men.

 A running gag is the McBrides' impractically large and ever-expanding repertoire of hobbies and former jobs, which increases to include any skill set that an episode's plot demands.
 Whenever one of the Loud children learns something new from Howard and Harold, they will simply say that "Mr. McBride" taught them, leaving it intentionally ambiguous as to which dad possesses each skill.
-The only constant hobby is Harold's talent for preparing home-cooked meals for Clyde and Howard, particularly one of Clyde's favourite foods: Swiss chard frittatas.
+The only constant hobby is Harold's talent for preparing home-cooked meals for Clyde and Howard, particularly one of Clyde's favorite foods: Swiss chard frittatas.
 The McBrides are foils to Lincoln Loud's parents, who are less worrisome and more sensible despite having eleven children instead of one.

 Howard and Harold made their on-screen debut in "Overnight Success", in which they bring Clyde to a sleepover at Lincoln's house and Howard has trouble letting him leave.
 They had been mentioned previously in "A Tale of Two Tables" and "Hand-Me-Downer", which were the first two full-length episodes of The Loud House to be released online.